Albert C. Barnes: Relationship with art world

 In 1923, a public showing of Barnes' collection at the Pennsylvania Academy of the Fine Arts proved that it was too avant-garde for most people's taste at the time.
 Some headlines from the time are, "Academy Opens Notable Exhibit: Modern Art Bewilders" and "America’s $6,000,000 Shrine For All the Craziest ‘Art’.”
 The critics ridiculed the show, prompting Barnes' long-lasting and well-publicized antagonism toward those he considered part of the art establishment.
 For example, he said to Edith Powell, of the Philadelphia Public Ledger, that she would never be a real art critic until she had relations with the ice man.

 Barnes' interests included what came to be called the Harlem Renaissance, and he followed its artists and writers.
-In March 1925, Barnes wrote an essay "Negro Art and America", published in the Survey Graphic of Harlem, which was edited by Alain Locke.
-Barnes also continued to support young African America artists and musicians with scholarships to study at the Foundation.
+In March 1925, Barnes wrote an essay "Negro Art and America," published in the Survey Graphic of Harlem, which was edited by Alain Locke.
+Barnes also continued to support young African American artists and musicians with scholarships to study at the Foundation.
 At the suggestion of Charles S. Johnson, he admitted artists Gwendolyn Bennett and Aaron Douglass as scholarship students in 1928.
 Douglas continued to illustrate books and paint murals before leaving to study and work in Paris.
-Barnes gave scholarships to singers James Boxwill and Florence Owens to study at the Foundation, and also provided funding for violinist David Auld to study at the Juilliard School, and for singer Lillian G. Hall to attend the Westminster Choir College in New Jersey.
+Barnes gave scholarships to singers James Boxwill and Florence Owens and art historian Paul B. Moses to study at the Foundation, and also provided funding for violinist David Auld to study at the Juilliard School, and for singer Lillian G. Hall to attend the Westminster Choir College in New Jersey.
 In 1943, Barnes sent California musician Ablyne Lockhart into the Deep South to become acquainted with "her roots".
 Lockhart sent Barnes vivid descriptions of her trip which included transcriptions of the spirituals she heard while visiting St. Helena Island in South Carolina.
 Barnes’s support of African Americans extended beyond the cultural disciplines.
 As early as 1917, Barnes helped his African American workers buy houses in Philadelphia.
 In the early 1930s, he provided a fellowship for Philadelphia physician DeHaven Hinkson to study gynecology in Paris.
 He also paid for the education of Louis and Gladys Dent, the children of Jeannette M. Dent, widow of an A.C.
 Barnes Company employee, at the Manual Training and Industrial School for Youth in New Jersey, an example of his abiding commitment to his employees and their families.”